The Need for Social Capital

 - Efforts to foster professional experiences

 This experience provides students that come from underrepresented or underserved communities with tools and resources they wouldn’t ordinarily have access to.
-Providing paid internships, along with First Workings’ support including a MetroCard and lunch stipend, erases the financial barrier that prevents underserved students from pursuing such opportunities.
+Providing mentorships and paid internships, along with First Workings’ support including a MetroCard and lunch stipend, erases the financial barrier that prevents underserved students from pursuing such opportunities.
 If in-person internships are not feasible, we provide students with a stipend for participating in virtual programming which includes a virtual summer mentorship.
 Additionally, tailored professional training and a support line for students, companies, and families, helps ensure that our interns and mentees enjoy a successful experience.
 First Workings aims to broaden students’ horizons by giving them the opportunity to experience a professional environment and to build connections that could help them in the future.

 These experiences have led to the discovery of a career or industry, letters of recommendation on college applications, future internships or employment, and long-term professional mentors for our students.
 Similarly, companies have benefited enormously from having new and unique perspectives, and a boosted sense of energy.
 We hope you’ll join us in supporting our mission!